nataliecardot/100-days-of-code/r2-log.md

 * Setters need at least one parameter.
 * Using the setter method looks syntactically like reassigning a property: `robot.someSetterMethod = 9001;`
 *  A factory function is a function that returns an object and can be reused to make multiple object instances.
 Factory functions can also have parameters allowing us to customize the object that gets returned.
-* Example of a factory function for a monster, and usage of it to make a specific monster (note you can also use [ES6 shorthand for the property names and values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Property_definitions), simply putting one word since both are the same)
+* Example of a factory function for a monster, and usage of it to make a specific monster (note you can also use a destructuring technique called proprty value shorthand [see MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Property_definitions), simply putting one word since both are the same)

   ```javascript
   const monsterFactory = (name, age, energySource, catchPhrase) => {